amper5and/node-google-voice/readme.md

 * faster message requests, due to internal parallel downloading of data
 * no need to obtain the RNR_SE id manually

-(Note that the call scheduler has been removed in 0.1.)

 ## Dependencies